 By the year 2020, we want to:

 - Ensure that every child in Florida has access to health insurance to receive quality health care.

 - Address the thousands of children who are eligible for subsidized child care, but are on the waiting list because the program does not have enough funding.

-- Expand Help Me Grow, a free parent resource program to address children’s development and behavioral needs–to all 67 counties in Florida.
+- Expand Help Me Grow–a free parent resource program to address children’s development and behavioral needs–to all 67 counties in Florida.